Pantisocracy: Beginnings

 As early as November 1793, Robert Southey was envisioning a utopia in the US.
 Coleridge's schoolfriend Robert Allen had become acquainted with Southey while at Oxford and introduced the two men while Coleridge was on a walking tour with another friend, Joseph Hucks.
 Southey would later write "that meeting fixed the future fortunes of us both".
 Coleridge extended his stay in Oxford for several weeks while the two men discussed the problems of the time and the possibility of setting up a utopian society in the United States, which Coleridge first dubbed "Pantocracy" then "Pantisocracy".
 Allen and Southey's friend George Burnett were early allies and when Coleridge and Huck departed for Wales, Southey and Burnett accompanied them part of the way.
 On their return journey to Oxford, Southey and Burnett discussed the practicalities of the scheme.

 Throughout July, Coleridge corresponded regularly with Southey about their plans (unfortunately, while many of Coleridge's letters to Southey have survived, only part of one of Southey's letters to Coleridge is known).
 Coleridge even went so far as to share his enthusiasm for Pantisocracy with many of the people he and Hucks met along the road, offending several listeners with their radical ideas.
 During the walking tour Coleridge also encountered an old flame, Mary Evans, and his interaction with her momentarily drove thoughts of Pantisocracy from his mind.
 On 3 August, Coleridge and Hucks rejoined Southey in Bristol.

 In Bristol, Southey and Coleridge continued to flesh out their plans, and spoke openly of their radical ideas.
 One listener was John Poole, cousin of Tom Poole of Nether Stowey, who writes of his encounter with the two young men: "Each of them was shamefully hot with Democratic rage as regards politics, and both Infidel as to religion.
 I was extremely indignant...".

-During this time the young men also became acquainted with the family of Mrs. Fricker, a widow whose daughters seemed willing to join in the scheme (as Mrs. Southey and Coleridge).
+During this time the young men also became acquainted with the family of Mrs. Fricker, a widow whose daughters seemed willing to join in the scheme (as wives of Southey and Coleridge).
 Southey became interested in Edith and Coleridge began showing interest in Sara.